 Gerard Reyes is a choreographer, dancer, teacher and producer based in Montreal.
 Gerard’s work seeks both to draw mainstream attention to the underrepresented and to promote pleasure, social inclusion and individual agency.
 He has presented his pieces in theatres, galleries and night clubs throughout Europe and North America and as online videos.
 Gerard's first solo work, ‘The Principle of Pleasure’, uses stripping and voguing to explore the opportunities for shared pleasure in dismantling social conventions.

-As a dancer, Gerard has worked with internationally-renowned choreographers including including Jérôme Bel, Benoît Lachambre, Luther Brown and Marie Chouinard.
+As a dancer, Gerard has worked with internationally-renowned choreographers including including Marie Chouinard, Jérôme Bel, Benoît Lachambre, Bill T. Jones and Luther Brown.

-He is dedicated to teaching vogue to dancers and non-dancers because he believes in its unique potential to empower everyone, regardless of gender, race, sexual orientation and dance proficiency.
+He is dedicated to teaching vogue because he believes in its unique potential to empower everyone, regardless of gender, race, sexual orientation and dance proficiency.
 Gerard teaches weekly vogue classes when at home in Montreal and gives workshops internationally.
 Check out his upcoming classes and tour schedule.